 Now put your feet up and enjoy it and feel like the kitchen whizz that you are!
-What not share a picture in our our Food Collective?
+What not share a picture in the Food Hive?

 Not a member?
-Join our free Facebook Group the Food Collective today and meet like-minded foodies and seasonal produce seekers in our collaborative fun space.
+Join our free Facebook group the Food Hive and meet like-minded foodies and seasonal produce seekers in our collaborative fun space.
 It is the perfect space to share, ask for help, pick the brains of others and contribute your amazing ideas and recipes.

 Wish you could try our food for yourself without doing the hard work?
 You are invited to Celebrate 100 years of Rupert the Bear this summer.
 Come with us on a magical adventure to the idylic countryside village of Nutwood, a stones throw from where the brave little bear was born in Canterbury, Garden of England.
 Gather your friends and book your dining spots today.
 They are flying out of the ballroom.